karajensen/shader-editor/readme.txt

+- Fix DOF glsl banding
 - Profile DirectX to find why fps so low
-- Post effects Depth of field

-- Post effect Fog
-- Colour correction: levels, contrast, brightness
+- Tweakable_button with changing stylesheet for saving
+- Move post to xml with save option
+- Contrast and saturation
 - Water shader
 - Particles

 - Add mesh extras to python script
 - Create 3D scene with baked shadows

-OPTIMIZATIONS:
-- Optimise shaders
+- Optimise shaders and get code ready for folios

 =================================================================
 SHADER EDITOR